 Plotting¶

-is able to load data from all kinds of sources such as csv
+pandas is able to load data from all kinds of sources such as csv, Excel, HTML, and SQL databases.

 %matplotlib inline